Zodiac raft tour on Jökulsárlón Glacier Lagoon! A sensational boat cruise where you come face to face with giant icebergs!

 - A Guided Tour with an Authorized Guide

 Your friendly guide will meet you at Jökulsárlón Glacier Lagoon parking lot by the big blue pickup truck at least 30 minutes prior to your departure time.
 There is a short bus ride to the dock.
-We provide you with a flotation suit / life vest, then you are ready for your incredible Iceland glacier tour which will take you all the way to Breiðamerkurjökull glacier, into the deep serenity of the lagoon.
+Strap on your flotation suit or life vest, and get ready for an awesome Iceland glacier tour that will take you all the way to Breiðamerkurjökull Glacier, into the deep serenity of the lagoon.
 Iceland day tours don’t get any better than this glacier lagoon tour!

-You get a full hour cruising on the lagoon, exploring the majestic sights and seeing the wildlife, seals are quite often seen and there is an abundance of ocean birds.
-In summer you will see Arctic Terns, when these acrobatic flyers migrate, they literally fly half the circumference of the globe.
-You will also see big seagulls, majestic Arctic Skuas have their nesting grounds around the edge of the lake.
+You get a full hour cruising on the lagoon, exploring the majestic sights and seeing the wildlife.
+You might glimpse seabirds or the odd seal.
+In summer, you’ll see migrating Arctic Terns, which literally fly half the circumference of the globe.
+We’ll also keep a lookout for big seagulls and majestic Arctic Skuas that nest around the edge of the lake.

-This exciting environment is always changing because the glacier tongue is receding very fast, the perimeter of the ice is quite thick, so, particularly as you cruise closer to the glacier, you will see very large icebergs.
-Sailing between these huge amazingly shaped icebergs is a magical and dream-like experience, which photographers and sightseers absolutely adore.
-You will see incredibly bright blue-tones in many icebergs, gray streaks, formed from the ash residue of volcanic eruptions slice through some of these imposing ice-statues – this is not quite a pure white world!
-The mirror-like reflections in the water and spellbinding glacial scenery are sure to keep your camera very busy.
+Cruising between these huge amazingly shaped icebergs is a magical and dream-like experience, adored by photographers and sightseers alike.
+In the icebergs, you’ll spy incredible, bright blue-tones and gray streaks, formed from the ash residue of volcanic eruptions.
+The icebergs’ mirror-like reflections in the water and the spellbinding glacial scenery are sure to keep your camera very busy.

 There may even come a time in the future when this disappears, making the lagoon part of an inlet.
-To really get to know the unique atmosphere of Jökulsárlón we recommend you spend a little time exploring the area.
+So we recommend using your time to explore the area!
 Walk the short distance to the ocean to watch small icebergs floating out to sea – many people describe this as a mystical and hypnotic sight.
-The official name of this coal-black beach is Breiðamerkursandur, for some time it has been better known as ‘The Diamond Beach’, named in honor of the magnificent icebergs which shimmer like diamonds when they come to rest on the black volcanic sand.
+The official name of this coal-black beach is Breiðamerkursandur, for some time it has been better known as ‘The Diamond Beach’, named in honor of the magnificent icebergs that shimmer like diamonds as they rest on the black volcanic sand.

-This Jokulsarlon tour operates in the summer, other spectacular Iceland tours operate from Jökulsárlón and Vatnajökull National Park during the winter months.
+Our Jokulsarlon tour operates in the summer.
+Other spectacular Iceland tours operate from Jökulsárlón and Vatnajökull National Park during the winter months.
 Iceland winter tours from the lagoon include the Crystal Ice Cave.

 What to bring: Warm layers, waterproof top layer, headwear, gloves, scarves and sturdy shoes.